 Replace or Clean the Filter

 Most HEPA filters will need to be disposed of and replaced every six months to one year.
 If you do not regularly replace HEPA filters, they could become a haven for germs and other airborne pathogens.
 Some other types of air filters, such as activated carbon filters, can be cleaned instead of replaced.
 We suggest reading the instructions that accompanied your air purifier for specific instructions.

+A common question often asked is should I run an air purifier all the time or just when I am home?
+Knowing how long you should keep your air purifier running and remain effective will help you conserve a lot of energy.
 Feel free to run your HEPA-equipped air purifier continuously, as this is generally considered to be a safe practice.
 We do recommend keeping it on a low setting if you are going to be running the purifier 24 hours a day.

 Keep in mind what air purifier gets rid of carbon monoxide effectively as long as it is not a significant leak.
 However, carbon monoxide is very Lethal, and you should call 911 or a professional if you suspect there is a leak.